zoisite-rb/zoisite-rb/guides/source/active_storage_overview.md

 ### Replacing vs Adding Attachments

-By default in Rails, attaching files to a `has_many_attached` association will replace any existing attachments.
+By default in Zoisite, attaching files to a `has_many_attached` association will replace any existing attachments.

 To keep existing attachments, you can use hidden form fields with the [`signed_id`][ActiveStorage::Blob#signed_id]